mattdp/mnemonic/README.md

-      beware of "None" in the export file, don't import a lot of those [test] have something update the Person with the hash output want to make sure to keep stuff already in db, rather than overwrite it [] autoadd a linkedin connected tag and their linkedin profile address [] figure out how highlighting potential duplicates [] test on a small fraction of the data set
+      beware of "None" in the export file, don't import a lot of those [test] have something update the Person with the hash output want to make sure to keep stuff already in db, rather than overwrite it [] autoadd a linkedin connected tag
+  [] test on a small fraction of the data set
   [] run on whole thing
   need internet